hmfaysal/hmfaysal-omega-theme/_posts/2018-06-15-Style-Guide-In-Action.md

 Before we go about implementing it, we need to have a means for implementing tests and generating test scenarios.
 Typically we use [Molecule](http://molecule.readthedocs.io/) for this, which is great for generating a full set of test scenarios and strategies.

-Install Molecule with pip and generate a scenario, using a virtualenv^[VEnv]:
+Install Molecule with pip, and generate a scenario, using a virtualenv^[VEnv]:

 ```bash
 $ virtualenv style